nya3jp/tast/docs/writing_tests.md

 `group:`-prefix.
 Typically functional tests belong to the mainline group by declaring the `group:mainline` attribute.
 New mainline tests should have the `informational` attribute, as tests without this attribute will block the Commit Queue on failure otherwise.
-The `Attr` fields should be an array literal of string literals.
+A test belonging to no group should have the `disabled` attribute.
+The `Attr` field should be an array literal of string literals, and should never be empty.

 The `SoftwareDeps` field lists [software dependencies] that should be satisfied in order for the test to run.
 Its value should be an array literal of string